Drop, Add or Withdrawal

 Dropping/Adding

 • Check the Academic/Student Calendar for drop/add deadlines if you are considering making changes to your schedule.
-For additional information, consult with the Registrar's Office.

-• If you are uncertain about about whether making a change is a good idea, consult with an advisor.
+• If you are uncertain about whether making a change is a good idea, consult with an advisor.

 Grading options (Incomplete, S/U, UU, Repeats, WU)